z0on/AFS-analysis-with-moments/README.md

 angsd sites index goodsites

 ```
-Next, we use the same `goodsites` sites to obtain SAF data in both populations:
+Next, we use the same `goodsites` to obtain SAF data for both populations:
+>Note: don't worry about folding at this point.
+We will fold the spectra later, when running *moments* models, if needed.

 ```bash
 export GENOME_REF=mygenome.fasta # reference to which the reads were mapped